 Don’t Forget Local SEO as You Optimize Your Website

-Google’s latest algorithm update, Pigeon, has made local SEO an even bigger deal that it was before — and it seems poised to continue growing in importance.
-As with any SEO strategy, there are tactics that work, and tactics that seem like they should but ultimately end up hurting your company’s search engine rankings.
-Pay attention to your local search settings and tweak them as necessary to get the results you need.
+Google’s latest algorithm update, Pigeon, has made local SEO an even bigger deal than it was before — and it seems poised to continue growing in importance.
+As with any SEO strategy, some tactics work and tactics that seem like they should but ultimately hurt your company’s search engine rankings.
+Please pay attention to your local search settings and tweak them as necessary to get the results you need.

 The importance of local SEO and tips to help you get it right.

 Becoming a Local SEO Expert for Multiple Locations.
-Foxtail Marketing: “One of the biggest decisions you’ll need to make when expanding your reach to new territories and countries is whether to create a top level domain or a subdomain for each location.… Once you’ve set up a web presence for each region you’ll want to optimize schema for your various locations.
+Foxtail Marketing: “One of the biggest decisions you’ll need to make when expanding your reach to new territories and countries is whether to create a top-level domain or a subdomain for each location.… Once you’ve set up a web presence for each region, you’ll want to optimize schema for your various locations.
 Make sure to include a local number, local address, and business hours to increase your chance of being shown in Google’s SERPs.
-These should be unique for each location and need to be linked to either your top level domain or subdomain for that area.
+These should be unique for each location and must be linked to either your top-level domain or subdomain for that area.
 You can find more information on localized schema at schema.org.”